 Janet Land BACP (Snr.
 Accred) Psychodynamic Psychotherapist/Counsellor

-I also work with anxiety, stress, depression, loss, bereavement, work related problems, low self confidence and low self esteem, or simply when someone feels their life is empty or meaningless.
+I work with any kind of anxiety, stress, and depression, as well as loss, bereavement, work related problems, low self confidence and low self esteem, or simply when you feel your life is empty or meaningless.

-I believe experience matters when it comes to being able to understand what it is that is troubling someone so that they can be helped to think about what is happening in their life.
+I have been working with people for many years and believe this experience really counts when it comes to being able to quickly understand what it is that is troubling you so you can begin to think about your life and what to do.

 Ring or email me for a consultation.

 Telephone Marlow 01628 473949